camunda-community-hub/camunda-platform-7-keycloak/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.camunda.bpm.extension/camunda-platform-7-keycloak/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.camunda.bpm.extension/camunda-platform-7-keycloak)
  [![Apache License V.2](https://img.shields.io/badge/license-Apache%20V.2-blue.svg)](./LICENSE)

+*Important Notice**

+> [!CAUTION]
+> Camunda announced that the Camunda 7 Community Edition will EOL (end of life) in October 2025 with a final release 7.24.
+This community-maintained project is based on Camunda 7 CE and will therefore also have its final release 7.24 in fall 2025.
+After that, it will no longer be maintained.
+> I would like to thank the entire Camunda community for their great collaboration on this project.
+Without all of you, this plugin would not have become what it is!
+Thanks :trophy: :clinking_beer_mugs:

 ![Keycloak](doc/keycloak.png "https://www.keycloak.org/")

 Keycloak&trade; (<https://www.keycloak.org/>) is an Open Source Identity and Access Management platform including advanced features such as User Federation, Identity Brokering and Social Login.